-coalition to end Peer Housing Support Project hope has found a home Peer Matching Form
+greater victoria coalition to end homelessness hope has found a home Peer Housing Support Project Peer Matching Form Peer Matching Form

 Peer

 Name:

 Email:

 Phone Number:

-How do you prefer to be contacted? □ Phone 🗆 Email
+How do you prefer to be contacted? ☐ Phone □ Email

-Housing Support Worker
+Housir ng Support Worker

 Name:

 Email:

 Phone Number:

-How do you prefer to be contacted? □ Phone 🗆 Email
+How do you prefer to be contacted? ☐ Phone □ Email

-Peer support is a special partnership between two people based on shared experience, trust, respect, and a mutual commitment to the mentoring process.
-Peer support is meant to provide a rich and rewarding experience for both partners.
-Please answer however many of the following questions you are comfortable answering.
-The information that you provide in this form will help match you with a Peer Supporter.
+experie comfor Suppor ence for both partners. table answering.
+The information Please answer how ormation that you pr vever many of the follo ovide in this form will he ovide a rich and rewarding owing questions you are alp match you with a Peer

-- 1. Do you Identify as Indigenous (this includes First Nations, Inuit, or Metis)?
+1. Do you Identify as Indige ☐ Yes ☐ No ☐ Prefer not to say irst Nations, Inuit, or Meti is)?

-- □ Yes

-- □ No

-- Prefer not to say

-If yes, would you prefer a Peer Supporter who also identifies as Indigenous?
+If yes, would you prefer Yes No a Peer Supporter who o also identifies as Indiger nous?

-- □ Yes

-- □ No

-- 2. Do you prefer a male or female Peer Supporter?
-(Please note we cannot always match based on this preference, but will do our best to accommodate requests):
+2. Do you prefer a male or this preference, but will Yes No • • • ot always match based on

-- □ Yes

-- □ No

-Peer Housing Support Program Toolkit: Sample Forms and Templates Last Revised: May 21, 2019
+Program Toolkit: Sample Forms and Templates